 On our last evening we drove into Malaga – only 10 kms away – and had superb tapas in a little bar in the old town.
 Perfect.

-In all we enjoyed our Paradores experience.
+In all, we enjoyed our Paradores experience.
 The offering is of a consistently high standard and the objectives of the organisation are to be commended.
-We would stay in them again but we would chose only Paradores that were “special”, be it by virtue of their location, history or architecture.
-Applying that criteria I would stay again at both Ronda and Antequera – not that we make a habit of returning to places we’ve stayed before.
+We would stay in them again, but we would choose only Paradores that were “special”, be it by virtue of their location, history or architecture.
+Applying that criteria, I would stay again at both Ronda and Antequera – not that we make a habit of returning to places we’ve stayed before.

 This review is solely based on the opinion of a Silver Travel Advisor member and not of Silver Travel Advisor Ltd.